anpham6/squared-functions/README.md

 ### Appending external JS/CSS

-You can append a sibling element (not child) that can be processed similar to a typical "script" or "link" element.
+You can append or prepend a sibling element (not child) that can be processed similar to a typical "script" or "link" element.
 Appends will fail if you remove the sibling selector element from the DOM.

 ```xml
 <html>